strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 >Followers operate only to replicate messages from the partition leader and allow recovery should the leader fail.
 Followers do not normally serve clients, though [rack configuration](https://strimzi.io/docs/operators/latest/using.html#type-Rack-reference) allows a consumer to consume messages from the closest replica when a Kafka cluster spans multiple datacenters.

+You can [use Cruise Control for Strimzi](https://strimzi.io/docs/operators/latest/using.html#cruise-control-concepts-str) to figure out replica assignments to brokers that balance load evenly across the cluster.
+It's calculation takes into account the differing load experienced by leaders and followers.
+A failed leader affects the balance of a Kafka cluster because the remaining brokers get the extra work of leading additional partitions.

+For the assignment found by Cruise Control to actually be balanced it is necessary that partitions are lead by the preferred leader.
+Kafka can automatically ensure that the preferred leader is being used (where possible), changing the current leader if necessary.
+This ensures that the cluster remains in the balanced state found by Cruise Control.

-A failed leader affects the balance of a Kafka cluster, as does the assignment of partition replicas to brokers.
-Leader rebalancing ensures that leaders are evenly distributed across brokers and brokers are not overloaded.
-You can control the frequency, in seconds, of leader rebalance checks and the maximum percentage of imbalance allowed for a broker before a rebalance is triggered.
+You can control the frequency, in seconds, of automatic preferred leader checks and the maximum percentage of imbalance allowed for a broker before a rebalance is triggered.

 ```properties
 #...